 The supplied table data presents the ration of poor families in Australia in the year 1999.
 As can be clearly seen from the given table data, 11% Australian family lived in poverty in 1999 and parents with children made the highest number of destitute families which was 933,000.

 As is given in the table, 6% aged people who were single lived in poverty in 1999.
-This proportion for aged couple was 4%.
+This proportion for the aged couple was 4%.
 Again, 19% single with no children type family lived in poverty in this year and their total number was 359,000 compared to only 7% couple with no children.
 Furthermore, sole parents who were poor in this year were 232,000 in number and their poverty ratio was 21%.
 Finally, 12% couple with children lived in the destitute situation in 1999 in Australia and their percentage was 12% and their total number was 933,000.
-This type of family had the largest number of poverty-stricken families though their percentage was lower than that of sole parent and single with ni children.
+This type of family had the largest number of poverty-stricken families though their percentage was lower than that of sole parent and single with no children.

 Sample Answer 3:

 The given table presents data regarding the poor families of different types in Australia for the year 1999.
-As is observed from the information, 11% of all households lived in poverty in 1999 in Australia and among them, sole parents and single person with no child were the highest in percentages that lived in hardship.
+As is observed from the information, 11% of all households lived in poverty in 1999 in Australia and among them, sole parents and single people with no child were the highest in percentages that lived in hardship.

 According to the given data, more than 1.8 million families in Australia lived in hardship in 1999 that formed 11% of the total households.
-Among them, around 50 thousand poor family came from the Single aged person and aged couple type families who formed 6% and 4% of the total of that family types.
-Sole parents and single person without children formed the largest percentage of poor families and their percentage were consecutively 21% and 19% of their family types.
-The highest percentage of poor families was from sole parents and the highest number of the needy family was from couple with children type.
+Among them, around 50 thousand poor families came from the Single aged person and aged couple type families who formed 6% and 4% of the total of that family types.
+Sole parents and single person without children formed the largest percentage of poor families and their percentages were consecutively 21% and 19% of their family types.
+The highest percentage of poor families was from sole parents and the highest number of the needy family was from couples with children type.
 Comparatively, couple with no child had less poverty percentage than the single with no children family types.